Can You Get SSDI or SSI Disability for Asthma?

-Asthma is a common reason that people apply for disability benefits.
+Asthma is a common reason that people apply for Social Security disability benefits.
 Most people who apply for disability based on asthma, however, are disappointed because they get denied.
 This is because asthma can often be treated effectively with medication.
-However, some patients do suffer from frequent asthma attacks that can't be controlled with medication or treatment.
+However, some patients do suffer from serious asthma attacks that can't be controlled with at-home medication or treatment.
 In these cases they are often admitted to the hospital for treatments with intravenous bronchodilators, intravenous antibiotics, or prolonged inhalation treatments.
-Patients with repeated, severe attacks should be approved for disability benefits if the frequency and intensity of their asthma attacks is severe enough to prevent them from working.
+Patients with repeated, severe attacks requiring hospitalization should be approved for disability benefits because the frequency and intensity of their asthma attacks is severe enough to prevent them from working.

 When Does Asthma Qualify for Disability?

-Alternatively, if you have chronic bronchitis in addition to your asthma (called chronic asthmatic bronchitis), you may be able to qualify for benefits based on the results of lung function/breathing test results.
+Alternatively, if you have chronic bronchitis in addition to your asthma (called chronic asthmatic bronchitis), you may be able to qualify for benefits based on the results of lung function/breathing test results alone.
 You must have the level of forced expiatory volume (FEV1) that is required for COPD (which is lower than that required for asthma alone).
-See our article on disability benefits for COPD, which has a chart depicting what FEV1 test results are required at certain heights to qualify for disability.
+See our article on disability benefits for COPD to get the details on the test results required to qualify for disability for chronic asthmatic bronchitis.

 What Should Be in Your Medical Record?

-Your medical records should contain documentation of each of your asthma attacks that required hospitlization or emergency treatment, including spirometry test results and the results of arterial blood gas studies (ABGS) while you are in the hospital.
+Your medical records should contain documentation of each of your asthma attacks that required hospitalization or emergency treatment, including spirometry test results and the results of arterial blood gas studies (ABGS) while you are in the hospital.
 The record of each episode should also include what treatment was administered, and for how long, and how well you responded to the treatment.
 Your doctor should also give you spirometric tests when you are not having an attack to record whether there is baseline airflow obstruction (established by FEV1 and FVC tests).